-The first major university building in Darlington was for civil engineering, built between Calder and Raglan streets in 1962.
-By the mid-1960s chemical engineering was located in Darlington.
+The first major university building in Darlington was the first stage of the Architecture building (The Wilkinson Building) which opened on City Road in 1959.
+The first construction in the new Engineering Precinct along Shepherd Street was the Civil Engineering Building which opened in two stages in 1961 and 1963, followed by Chemical Engineering in 1965.
+The entire Faculty of Engineering had transferred to Darlington by 1974.
 The Institute had been purchased and its grounds cleared for the new Merewether Building.
 Streets were built over or realigned, with Alma Street and parts of Darlington Road forming a new Maze Crescent, named after Harold Maze, the university's registrar (1950–55) and deputy principal (1955–73).
 Part of Codrington Street was renamed Butlin Avenue, after Syd Butlin, Professor of Economics from 1946 to 1971.

 By 1970 most of the 36 acres had been acquired with federal government funds made available through the Universities Commission, while beyond this zone the university used its own funds to buy additional residential land.
 The university's push into Darlington was destructive for the community, which witnessed a steady collapse in amenities.
 At first properties were left vacant, but vandalism and the bad image for the University that resulted from this practice led to a new policy of immediate demolition.
 This led to the equally unattractive proliferation of vacant weed-infested land where once people had lived.